juranzhang/cpp-implementation-of-near-field-SAR/README.md

 Using armadillo to do matrix/cube transformation and opencv to plot.

-Armadillo can installed here http://arma.sourceforge.net/download.html.
+Armadillo can be downloaded here http://arma.sourceforge.net/download.html.

 OpenCV can be downloaded from https://github.com/opencv/opencv.
 This is the most recent update.